 She is represented by Pucker Gallery (Boston), Afterimage Gallery (Dallas), Susan Spiritus Gallery (Newport Beach, CA), and Galeria Photo/Graphica (San Miguel de Allende, Mexico).

 Fran studied art and sociology as an undergraduate at Brandeis University and then received an MSW, working for several years with heroin addicts.
-Discovering that she could indeed earn a living in the arts, she earned an MFA in graphic design but spent most of her grad school years in the darkroom.
+Discovering that she could indeed earn a living in the arts, she earned an MFA from Boston University in graphic design but spent most of her grad school years in the darkroom.
 She wanted to be a photographer but didn't want to shoot weddings or war zones; she wanted to do animation, but didn't have the patience.
 She turned to graphic design because it was the perfect intersection of fine art, commerce and psychology, and from graphic design she came to understand the emotional power of visual communication within a defined space.

 She held a succession of positions in the field of illustration and design: branding, print, and signage for corporate, arts, and retail establishments; CD-roms for books, museum installations, sales and training; book cover illustrations; animations, multimedia, and web designs.
 Additionally, she was Senior Designer with AOL Time Warner, where she was designer of the preeminent web site devoted to African American culture and where she produced photo illustrations for the daily editorial content.